RefTr: Recurrent Refinement of Confluent Trajectories for 3D Vascular Tree Centerlines: Experiments and Results

-We perform an ablation study to assess the contribution of three key components of our model: Recurrent Refinement (RR), Many-to-One Matching (MOM), and Tree Non-Max Suppression (TNMS).
-Table~\ref{tab:ablation-table} reports the mean and standard deviation over three runs for each configuration.
+Table~\ref{tab:ablation-table} presents an extensive ablation study of our method’s key components, including Recurrent Refinement, Many-to-One matching, Tree Non-Maximum Suppression, Past-Attention, and various Producer and Refiner design choices.
+We report the mean and standard deviation over three runs.

-Removing RR results in a substantial drop in recall.
-The Refiner plays a critical role in aligning predicted trajectories to newly emerging branches that the Producer may miss, thereby improving recall and overall performance.
-Figure~\ref{fig:recur_ref} shows performance with increasing refinement steps.

-To evaluate the role of MOM, we build an alternative model that replaces MOM with standard one-to-one bipartite matching.
-This variant classifies each token set as either vessel or background and trains only vessel-labeled sets.
-Although it performs reasonably well, it exhibits lower recall and precision than the full model.
-The benefit of MOM arises from an implicit ensembling effect: multiple token sets are assigned to a single ground-truth branch, allowing several predictions to contribute to the final representation, which are later merged using divergence positions.

-Finally, TNMS is essential for merging duplicate predictions, yielding a clear improvement in precision.
-This merging can introduce a slight reduction in recall because the fused branch may deviate more from the ground truth than the individual unmerged predictions.
-This effect is more pronounced in larger vessels where the centerline location is inherently ambiguous.
+The study shows that Recurrent Refinement, Many-to-One matching, and Past-Memory attention are essential for achieving high recall, while Tree Non-Maximum Suppression is crucial for removing duplicates from the intentional overprediction.

+Using the same decoder block for both the Producer and Refiner is suboptimal because the shared block must process two different input types: learned token sets and already refined token sets.
+Increasing the number of Producer blocks makes the initial proposals overly rigid, which limits the Refiner’s ability to correct early errors.
+Conversely, increasing the number of Refiner blocks causes each refinement step to make larger updates, which can push predictions off track and make subsequent steps less able to recover.
+Overall, the best performance is achieved with separate Producer and Refiner modules, each using a single decoder block and $S=8$ refinement steps.